Highlights of this affordable Botswana Wildlife Safari Adventure include:

-Today we explore the Khwai River area on open 4x4 game viewing drives.
+Today we explore the western region of Moremi Game Reserve on open 4x4 game viewing drives.

-Our game drives take us in search of the wild animals this wilderness area is known for, including plenty of mammals.
-The Khwai is home to elephants, buffalos, lions, leopards, cheetahs and wild dogs, as well as an abundance of birds, especially raptors.
-Different animals are seen in each of the seasons, with the end of the dry season and spring being excellent times for spotting wildlife.
+Our game drives take us in search of the variety of wild animals this wilderness area is known for, including plenty of mammals.
+The game found in different parts of Greater Moremi changes over the seasons, with late winter and spring being excellent times for spotting wildlife.
+In certain seasons we drive further to search out migrating wildlife along the rivers.
+Moremi is home to elephants, buffalos, lions, leopards, cheetahs and wild dogs, as well as an abundance of birds, especially raptors.

-From the Khwai River area we travel to the famous Moremi Game Reserve, considered one of the most beautiful and diverse wilderness areas in Africa.
+Today we travel into the famous Moremi Game Reserve, considered one of the most beautiful and diverse wilderness areas in Africa.

 We spend the whole day game viewing in the unspoiled Moremi Game Reserve home to an unprecedented concentration of wildlife and a rich variety of plant life.
 Moremi covers around 20% of the untamed Okavango Delta, incorporating a staggering array of natural habitats, from acacia forests, floodplains and reed lands, to lagoons, wetlands, mopane forests and savanna woodlands.